Garden Word of the Day

 These tips can help you create your own sustainable garden:

-Recent heavy rains have brought much needed water to the drought stricken Bay area, but one of my fruit trees was not happy about it.
+Recent heavy rains have brought much needed water to the drought stricken San Jose, California, but one of my fruit trees was not happy about it.
 Take a look at the photo below to see how water pooled around the tree.

 The drainage around trees with irrigation rings was fine.
 I can only assume that it was the cement curb around the tree that was at least partially to blame for flooding my poor little nectarine tree.
 At the same time, the drainage pattern was so significantly different, that I will have to explore other possible causes and remedy them.
 Rainwater generally moves down, due to gravity, and sideways, toward drier areas.
 The curb prevents that sideways movement.
 All that standing water can lead to crown rot, root rot, and many other fungal diseases.